-Crunchy bacon flavored salami crumble to sprinkle on pasta, soups and risotto… To think that it all started as a kind of experiment actually!
+Let me show you how to make a crunchy bacon flavored salami crumble to sprinkle on pasta, soups and risotto… It all started as a kind of experiment to be very honest!

 I once considered making a bunch of this salami crumble and store it properly in my pantry.
 Maybe that’s not such a good idea because I would be extremely tempted to sprinkle it on just everything I cook.